Submissions

 Case

-In addition to choosing a factual topic to write about, you will also choose a doctrine from a case in the Open Source Property textbook, to apply to that factual topic.
+In addition to choosing a factual topic to write about, you will also choose a doctrine from a case in the Frameworks of Property Law (aka Open Source Property) textbook, to apply to that factual topic.
 The case should give some insight into how the law should react to your factual topic.

 Writing Style